PulsarBlow/Pulse/README.md

 Pulse is a dynamically typed programming language.
 It combines successful concepts from mature languages like Scheme, JavaScript and C#.

 Pulse aims to be small, clean and efficient.

+## Attributions

+Pulse implementation is largely inspired from the fabulous [Crafting Interpreter](http://craftinginterpreters.com/) book.